sscpac/statick/README.md

 statick <path of package> --output-directory <output path>
 ```

-This will run the default level and print the results to the console.
+This will run the default _level_ and print the results to the console.

+To see more detailed output use the `--log` argument.
+Valid levels are: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
+Specifying the log level is case-insensitive (both upper-case and lower-case are allowed).
+See the [logging][logging] module documentation for more details.

 ## Concepts